Sicily and Sardinia 2026 is simply an unmissable itinerary.

 Then on to lunch at the incredible creation of Lucia Schirru - Ros’e Mari Farm and Greenhouse in Oristano (the name reflecting Lucia’s love of roses and the ocean).
 The restaurant and nursery border a remarkable garden built within the framework of a commercial greenhouse.

-Garden: Ros’e Mari Farm and Greenhouse
+Gardens: Sinis Peninsula & Ros’e Mari Farm and Greenhouse

 Meals included: Lunch at Ros’e Mari Farm and Greenhouse